 What Is This GWEN Tower Really For?

-In the realm of government conspiracies discussed on the Internet, it doesn’t take long to hear about GWEN towers.
+In the realm of government conspiracies discussed on the Internet, it doesn’t take long to find discussions about GWEN towers.
 The topic comes up again and again in forums regarding government mind control programs.
-Here’s a complete explanation breaking down how this would work.
+Here’s a complete explanation breaking down how this could work.

 The potential for attuned frequencies, and extremely low frequency (ELF) waves in particular, to be used to electronically stimulate areas of the brain and alter mood has been well-documented in scientific research for decades now.
 Moreover, microwaves have allegedly been put to use in covert warfare since the early days of the Cold War.